My stomach hurts after everything I eat! What should I do?

 My condolences.
 I've been there, and it's rough.
 The good news is that I've recovered and that you can too.

 For three years I suffered terribly after every meal.
 What changed?
 I started to learn the specific causes of the problems.
-It seemed like everything was causing me pain, but most of my meals involved ten or more ingredients.
+It seemed like everything was causing me pain.
+However, most of my meals involved ten or more ingredients.
 If I ate ravioli and got acid reflux, burning sensations in my stomach, etc, what caused the pain?
 The cheese?
 The sauce?
 The seasonings?
 The pasta?

 Digestion: How to eat to lessen the load on your digestive system.